-CFLAGS="-DTFM_DESC" EXTRALIBS=-ltfm make -f makefile.shared
+CFLAGS="-DTFM_DESC" EXTRALIBS=-ltfm make -f makefile.shared install

 This will build and install the library and link the shared object against the TomsFastMath library (which must be installed as a shared object as well).
-Note that unlike the static build there is no "install" target.
-The default action of this make script is to install the library.

 The shared build process requires libtool to be installed.